 Google has strict requirements for product titles.
 Check the most important title requirements here.

-There is certain data that is more valuable in certain verticals than others.
+Certain data is more valuable in certain verticals than others.
 Here’s an example of how an optimized title structure could look like, depending on the product category: